angular/angular/aio/content/guide/view-encapsulation.md

 - `_nghost` attributes are added to elements that enclose a component's view and that would be ShadowRoots in a native Shadow DOM encapsulation.
 This is typically the case for components' host elements.
 - `_ngcontent` attributes are added to child element within a component's view, those are used to match the elements with their respective emulated ShadowRoots (host elements with a matching `_nghost` attribute).

-The exact values of these attributes aren't important.
+The exact values of these attributes are a private implementation detail of Angular.
 They are automatically generated and you should never refer to them in application code.

 They are targeted by the generated component styles, which are injected in the `<head>` section of the DOM: